- 1 Introduction

 If it’s simply a matter of computation and memory, then consciousness is merely the sum of those 2 things.

-In other words, consciousness is merely a mathematical property of a system, computed by virtue of the most complex operation that we know.
+In other words, consciousness is merely a mathematical property of a system, computed by the most complex operation that we know.
 You don’t need to carry out computations or specify information at all… you just perform computations, and you get back “consciousness”.

 But, if our consciousness is a computation and memory, then how does it work?
 Or how does it “think”?
 Or why are we so sure that such an incredibly complex process exists at all?